dbmi-bgm/cgap-portal/docs/source/docker-local.rst

 Below is a small list of useful Docker commands for advanced users::

-    $ docker-compose build  # will trigger a build of the local cluster
+    $ docker-compose build  # will trigger a build of the local cluster (see make build-docker-local)
-    $ docker-compose build --no-cache  # will trigger a fresh build of the entire cluster
+    $ docker-compose build --no-cache  # will trigger a fresh build of the entire cluster (see make build-docker-local-clean)
-    $ docker-compose down  # will stop cluster
+    $ docker-compose down  # will stop cluster (can also ctrl-c)
     $ docker-compose down --volumes  # will remove cluster volumes as well
-    $ docker-compose up  # will start cluster and log all output to console
+    $ docker-compose up  # will start cluster and log all output to console (see make deploy-docker-local)
-    $ docker-compose up -d  # will start cluster in background using existing containers
+    $ docker-compose up -d  # will start cluster in background using existing containers (see make deploy-docker-local-daemon)
     $ docker-compose up -d -V --build  # trigger a rebuild/recreation of cluster containers
     $ docker system prune  # will cleanup ALL unused Docker components - BE CAREFUL WITH THIS